Starting secondary school September 2024

 To give your child the best possible chance of being offered their preferred school place, ensure your application is received on time.

-The closing date for on-time applications is Tuesday 31 October 2023.
+The closing date for on-time applications was Thursday 31 October 2024.

 Apply for a secondary school place (opens new window)